This post may contain affiliate links. Please read our disclosure for more information.

 We had timed our visit with the visit of a Curanderos (a medicine man) who was performing a ritual for a local family.
 There was chanting, an egg, a live chicken, a lethal alcoholic mixture called Pox (pronounced Posh- a kind of local rum) and bottles of Fanta and Coke around the Curanderos and the family who were all seated on the floor in traditional dress.
 The egg, so we were told, if it was cracked open would be black inside as it has absorbed the negative vibrations from your body and soul.
 After the egg has been passed around the body it will be buried so that the dogs cannot eat it and take on the negative sins of the human.

 The live chicken, grabbed by its legs, was then passed over the body to absorb the negative sins as it’s neck was broken in the sacrifice.
 This also would be taken away and buried, not to be eaten, as it too would be full of sins.
-As all this chanting and sacrificial rites were taking place the family and Curanderos was drinking Pox, even babies take a sip, then cups of Fanta and Coca Cola were drunk as they needed something sweet after the ceremony.
+As all this chanting and sacrificial rites were taking place the family and Curanderos were drinking Pox, even babies take a sip, then cups of Fanta and Coca-Cola were drunk as they needed something sweet after the ceremony.

-Outside in the square we noticed a stone with unusual markings, asking our 81 year old guide Luis what this was used for, he asked for my pen, checked his watch, and stated it was a sun dial and it was telling the correct time.
+Outside in the square, we noticed a stone with unusual markings, asking our 81-year-old guide Luis what this was used for, he asked for my pen, checked his watch, and stated it was a sundial and it was telling the correct time.
 It was not ancient fairly new, but he was not sure probably around 500 years old, to me I would have thought that was fairly old.

 The People of San Juan Chamula

 There are 23 ethnic groups in and around San Cristobal de Las Casas.
 The people of San Juan Chamula are from the largest indigenous group in Chiapas known as the Tzotil.
 They speak their own indigenous language of Tzotil, the second language that is taught is Spanish, although some residents only speak Tzotil.
 The residents have to belong to the same religion and to the same political party.
-If you don’t agree with the laws you are expelled from town.
+If you don’t agree with the laws you are expelled from the town.
 Outsiders are not allowed to live in San Juan Chamula only those from their own indigenous group.

 The women wear a traditional black fluffy skirt made from sheep’s wool with a traditional colourful shirt.
 Their hair is black and long.
 The men wear a white poncho and you may notice a machete attached to their belt on some of them.